 How Many Minutes Per Pound to Fry a Turkey

-How Much Oil to Fry a Turkey
+How Much Oil for Deep Frying a Turkey